-Most GP practices across Slough, Bracknell, Windsor, Ascot and Maidenhead will continue to operate a normal service until Friday 22 December.
+Most GP practices across Slough, Bracknell, Windsor, Ascot and Maidenhead will continue to operate a normal service until Thursday 29 March.
 We do however advise that you to check with your individual practice.

-The ‘Extended GP hours Service’, for people who find it difficult to take time off work or have other commitments during daytime hours, will also continue to operate as normal until Sunday 24 December.People are reminded that these are pre-bookable appointments via their individual GP surgeries only.
+The ‘Extended GP hours Service’, for people who find it difficult to take time off work or have other commitments during daytime hours, will also continue to operate as normal until Thursday 29th March .People are reminded that these are pre-bookable appointments via their individual GP surgeries only.
 Appointments cannot be booked on the day.

 Pharmacy opening hours on Bank Holidays are subject to change.
 Patients are therefore advised to check if pharmacies are open by telephone before making a journey.

-Monday 1 January 2018, all GP practices and ‘Extended GP hours service’ will again close with people advised to use 111, walk-in centres or pharmacies.
+On Monday 2nd April, all GP practices will be closed with people advised to use 111, walk-in centres or pharmacies if they need assistance.

-All services will resume as normal from Tuesday 2 January with additional clinical capacity at the Extended GP hours Service again in place to help deal with any increased demand.
+All services will resume as normal from Tuesday 3 April with additional clinical capacity at the Extended GP hours Service again in place to help deal with any increased demand.

 “Alternatively, you can visit one of our three Urgent Care facilities or a selected number of pharmacies for minor illnesses such as coughs and colds.

 He added: “To help ensure the NHS delivers an effective service for all over the Easter period, people should only visit A&E or call 999 for major, life-threatening illnesses and injuries.”